-or threatened and no critical habitat may be so designated unless the

-1 i.
-Site-specific studies have been done that find the species occupies or 2 has occupied within the last 15 years, habitat that is declared critical; 3 ii.
-Cultural and economic impact studies have been done which 4 determine what impact the declaring habitat or listing of species will 5 have on rural economies and rural cultures; 6 iii.
-Treaty law has been observed by the development of mutual 7 agreements between federal agencies and tribes and other 8 indigenous peoples protected by treaties: 9 iv.
-Hearings are held within a 50-mile radius of the proposed critical 10 habitat, with all public land permittees provided written notice; and 11 Managing any species that are threatened or listed under the v.
-12 Endangered Species Act (ESA) to prevent detrimental effects on 13 working agricultural crops, lands, and livestock.
-14 We oppose efforts to list the Greater Sage Grouse and Lesser Prairie Chicken as 15 endangered or threatened.
-16 X. ARMY CORPS OF ENGINEERS 17 We urge that the authority of the Army Corps of Engineers be limited to its historic 18 role of maintaining navigable waterways, dams, and facilities on public lands.
-We urge 19 the corps to designate flood control and rebuilding levees destroyed by floods a priority.
-20 Y. NUCLEAR, RADIOACTIVE AND TOXIC WASTE 21 We support: 22 1.
-Enactment and vigorous enforcement of legislation, both federal and state, to 23 prohibit dumping of nuclear, radioactive, toxic, and other hazardous wastes 24 without detoxification; and 25 2.
-Development of hazardous waste encapsulation and disposal with robust 26 public input related to citing and construction methods with stricter 27 enforcement of laws on transporting, handling, and disposal.
-28 Z. SURFACE MINING 29 With proper enforcement of the law, energy and other resources can be provided 30 without permanently damaging our nation's most important natural resources, namely 31 land, water, and air.
+1 1.
+All impacted industries and individuals being compensated for actual annual 2 losses due to critical habitat designation; 3 2.
+Federal policy establishing meaningful incentives for landowners in the 4 business of farming and ranching who provide habitat for endangered 5 species; 6 3.
+Requiring federal agencies to continue cooperative public/private efforts 7 designed to increase the population of candidate species since such efforts 8 have proven successful; 9 4.
+Candidate conservation agreements as a tool to lessen impacts to agriculture 10 producers from candidate species that are warranted-but-precluded or 11 listed; and 12 5.
+Amending the law by specifying that no species may be listed as endangered 13 or threatened and no critical habitat may be so designated unless the 14 following conditions exist: 15 i.
+Site-specific studies have been done that find the species occupies or 16 has occupied within the last 15 years, habitat that is declared critical; 17 ii.
+Cultural and economic impact studies have been done which 18 determine what impact the declaring habitat or listing of species will 19 have on rural economies and rural cultures: 20 iii.
+Treaty law has been observed by the development of mutual 21 agreements between federal agencies and tribes and other 22 indigenous peoples protected by treaties; 23 Hearings are held within a 50-mile radius of the proposed critical iv.
+24 habitat, with all public land permittees provided written notice; and 25 Managing any species that are threatened or listed under the v.
+26 Endangered Species Act (ESA) to prevent detrimental effects on 27 working agricultural crops, lands, and livestock; 28 6.
+Federal, state, and private entities collaboratively managing the Greater Sage 29 Grouse, Lesser Prairie Chicken and certain prairie dog populations rather 30 than listing of these species under the Endangered Species Act.
+31

+Y. ARMY CORPS OF ENGINEERS

+We urge that the authority of the Army Corps of Engineers be limited to its historic role of maintaining navigable waterways, dams, and facilities on public lands.
+We urge the corps to designate flood control and rebuilding levees destroyed by floods a priority.
+Z. Nuclear, Radioactive, and Toxic Waste, and Other Hazardous Substances We support: 1.
+Enactment and vigorous enforcement of legislation, both federal and state, to prohibit dumping of nuclear, radioactive, toxic, and other hazardous wastes without detoxification; 2.
+Development of hazardous waste encapsulation and disposal with robust public input related to citing and construction methods with stricter enforcement of laws on transporting, handling, and disposal: 3.
+Banning the use of per- and poly-fluoroalkyl substances (PFAS) and their disposal as land applied waste until research has determined safe levels; and 4.
+Legislation that requires companies that historically or currently produce PFAS to contribute to an indemnity fund to compensate farmers and homeowners impacted by PFAS contamination.
+AA.SURFACE MINING With proper enforcement of the law, energy and other resources can be provided without permanently damaging our nation's most important natural resources, namely land, water, and air.
+We support: 1.
+Strong enforcement of the Surface Mining Control and Reclamation Act including hard rock; 2.
+Ensuring that land stripped to recover underground resources is returned to its original or better condition; 3.
+Public involvement in the monitoring and enforcement of the surface mining law:

-- Strong enforcement of the Surface Mining Control and Reclamation Act including hard rock; - 2.
-Ensuring that land stripped to recover underground resources is returned toits original or better condition; - 5 3.
-Public involvement in the monitoring and enforcement of the surface mining law; - 4.
-Mandatory public disclosure of chemicals used in the mining process; and - 8 5.
-Adequate bonding for post-mining reclamation.
+4. Mandatory public disclosure of chemicals used in the mining process; and

+5. Adequate bonding for post-mining reclamation.